NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Svetocher.md

-You were born to one of the moroi, the most common vampires, and you share their supernatural fortitude and power of persuasion.

-When you have the [[Conditions/Drained 1|Drained]] condition, calculate the penalty to your Fortitude saves and your Hit Point reduction as though the condition value were 1 lower.
+You were born to a moroi, the most common vampires, and you share their supernatural fortitude and power of persuasion.
+When you have the [[Conditions/Drained|Drained]] condition, calculate the penalty to your Fortitude saves and your Hit Point reduction as though the condition value were 1 lower.
+You're trained in Diplomacy.

-You are trained Diplomacy.
 If you would automatically be trained in it, you instead become trained in a skill of your choice.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*